-JrK Pick-Up:
+PreK Pick-Up:

-Half Day students: Park car in small lot and go meet your child at the end of the small enclosed playground.
-Leave the parking lot carefully, never going around the back of the school.
+Half Day students: Park car in small lot or on Woodland Drive and go meet your child at the end of the small enclosed playground.
+Leave the parking lot carefully, never going around the back of the school as students may be outside at recess.

-Full Day students: (see Arrival and Dismissal Procedures Section above) Parents of JrK children are asked to park at the back of the large playground away from the main traffic flow area.
-Parents should then come to the first door on the left in the courtyard (by the bike rack).
-The teacher will call the student once the parent comes to the door.
+Full Day students: (see Arrival and Dismissal Procedures Section above) Parents of PreK children will follow the same procedures as parents of K-8; however, after parking the car, a parent should then walk to the first door on the left in the courtyard (by the bike rack).
+The teacher will hand the student directly to the parent.